mscheltienne/meg-tests/doc/meg-session.rst

 recording can be used to :ref:`re-compute the Signal Space Projectors (SSP)
 <tut-artifact-ssp>`.

-The default Signal Space Projectors have been tuned for our site and the empty-room noise present.
+The default :term:`Signal Space Projectors` have been tuned for our site and the empty-room noise present.
 This noise and its correction are stable in time, thus it should not be needed to re-compute the SSPs.
-However, the empty-room recording can be used to compare the SSP correction with the empty-room noise correction from the ``08/01/24``.
+However, the empty-room recording can be used to compare the :term:`SSP` correction with the empty-room noise correction from the ``08/01/24``.
 On that day, the bad sensors removed are ``MEG 1213``, ``MEG 1321``, ``MEG 1343``, ``MEG 1423``.

 .. code-block:: python